2010 Champions League Twenty20: Host selection

-In February 2010, Cricket South Africa announced that South Africa was chosen as the host of the tournament.
-This was later denied by tournament chairman Lalit Modi, who listed South Africa, Australia, England, India and the Middle East all as possible contenders for hosting the tournament.
-On 25 April 2010, at the conclusion of the 2010 Indian Premier League, it was announced that South Africa was officially chosen as the host of the tournament.
-South Africa had previously hosted other senior Twenty20 tournaments, including the 2007 ICC World Twenty20 and the 2009 Indian Premier League.
+In February 2010, Cricket South Africa announced that the country had been chosen to host the tournament, although this was later denied by tournament chairman Lalit Modi, who listed a range of possibilities as hosts.
+At the conclusion of the 2010 Indian Premier League in April, South Africa was confirmed as the venue for the tournament.
+The country had previously hosted the 2009 Indian Premier League.